 - 8.1 The offeror must include escrow account information with their completed bidding schedule (Exhibit 1).
 Upon signing this Agreement or ninety (90) days prior to the first flight segment of the Charter Flights, whichever is later, Charterer will deposit 20% of the Charter Flight Cost into contractor's escrow account described in bid response.
 At least seven (7) business days prior to the first flight segment of the Charter Flights, Charterer will deposit into contractor's escrow account the remaining amount of the Charter Flight Cost.
-The escrowed funds will be held in the escrow account until at least five (5) business days following the completion of a particular Charter Flight or segment of the Charter Flight(s), at which time the portion of funds applicable to the particular Charter Flight or segment of the Charter Flight(s) will be released to contractor.
-This release of the escrow funds to contractor will occur without further notification to, or approval by, the Charterer.
+The escrowed funds will be held in the escrow account until at least five (5) business days following the completion of a particular Charter Flight or segment of the Charter Flight(s), at which time the portion of funds applicable to the particular Charter Flight or segment of the Charterer wants to dispute the release of the escrowed funds to contractor, the Charterer.
 If the Charterer wants to dispute the release of the escrowed funds to contractor, the Charterer must notify contractor in writing of any dispute within five (5) business days after completion of the particular Charter Flight or segment, including the amount of escrow funds in dispute.
 Contractor will maintain in its escrow account funds equal to the amount in dispute pending resolution of the dispute. - 8.2 The offeror must provide a fully-burdened rate which must include, but is not limited to, all operating and personnel expenses, such as: overhead, salaries, profit, supplies, travel and quality improvement.